Frumph/comicpress/readme.txt

 PHP:       5.4

 == Changelog ==

+= 4.X =
+* changed: Symbols for search button (&raquo;) and image area (&lsaquo; and &rsaquo; are now customizable via language file
+* removed Google+ Service was discontinued
+* under the hood: Code optimizations according to WPCS

 = 4.4 =
 * Compliance check for 4.6 of Wordpress
 * Probably breadcrumb fix for property error when trying to retrieve $parent_id